dOrgTech/OpenRaise/README.md

 ## Curve Economics

-- The specifics of curve design are an area of active innovation.
-A common general principle is to reward early adopters significantly without inflating the buy price so high that it disincentives later participation.
+- The specifics of curve design are an area of active research.
+A common general principle is to reward earlier contributors without inflating the buy price so high that it disincentives later participation.

 - Our current curve implementation is based on **bancor formula**, which allows for a wide variety of potential curves with simple parameters.
   ![](./diagrams/out/bancor_curve_examples.png)